Aklesiya3/Ekklesia/README.md

 # Hi there, I'm Aklesiya! 👋
-UI/UX Designer | Bck-end Learner
+UI/UX Designer | Back-end Learner

 ## 🌟 About Me
 I’m currently a learner in the **ALX Backend Web Development program** and also expanding my skills in **front-end development**.
 I'm working to **revamp my GitHub profile** to stand out during my job search.